Search for strongly lensed counterpart images of binary black hole mergers in the first two LIGO observing runs: Implications of the absence of clear counterpart candidates

+GW151226 and GW170608 have median \mbox{$m_1<15\,\Msun$} and hence are already consistent with the hypothesis that all black holes have masses below $15\,\Msun$, so we do not include these in our test.
+GW151012 at a median \mbox{$m_1\approx23\,\Msun$} is included in the table for completeness but also not used in the test, because its required magnification of 30 does not fall into the sufficiently extreme regime for the approximations discussed below, which require magnifications greater than $\sim$100.
+As we will see, the result of the test is also already sufficiently strong from just considering the remaining seven higher-mass signals.

-To be more specific, we phrase the test hypothesis as: The intrinsic component masses of any \bbh in the Universe cannot be larger than $15\,\Msun$.
-All apparently heavier \gw events are due to lensing.
-For simplicity, we assume that their primary masses are exactly \mbox{$m_1 = 15\,\Msun$}.
-This is an unreasonable source distribution, but including a distribution of lower masses would only make the following argument stronger.
-The ratio of intrinsic and observed masses yields corrected redshifts and luminosity distances, from which the required magnifications are between 100 and 800 with GW150914 having the largest magnification.
-(See Table~\ref{table:lens-hypo-params} in \supplement~\ref{sec:hypo}.)
+For the seven remaining signals the ratio of intrinsic and observed masses yields corrected redshifts and luminosity distances, from which the required magnifications are between 100 and 800 with GW150914 having the largest magnification.
+(Again, see Table~\ref{table:lens-hypo-params}.)

-Gravitational lensing theory suggests that such highly magnified events are unlikely to appear without a second image of comparable strength and short time delay.
-Building a model of lensing by the galaxies in the Universe \cite{collett2015}, we find that only 2\% of images with \mbox{$\mu>800$}, or 4\% with \mbox{$\mu>100$}, have no counter image with \mbox{$\murel\leq3$}.
-The typical time delay for such highly magnified pairs are seconds to minutes.
-See \supplement~\ref{sec:astro} for details.

-Marginalizing over an ensemble of lenses and highly magnified source positions and using a more conservative threshold (delay-weighted $p$-value $<0.16$; more significant than anything in the top half of Table~\ref{table:candidates}) yields expected recovery fractions ranging from 95\% for GW150914 to 84\% for GW170104.
-Combining the seven heaviest events, we find a probability of $1.0 \times 10^{-7}$ for observing these without detecting any counter images.
-Therefore, our lack of detecting any lensed counter images conclusively rules out the hypothesis that all high-mass detections are lensed events with intrinsic masses below 15 $\Msun$.